nstclair13/blog/_posts/2017-08-09-ReferenceLearningArnold.md

 ---
 layout: default_posts
-title: Learn to Use Arnold - Helpful YouTube Tutorials
+title: Reference&#58; Learn to Use Arnold - Helpful YouTube Tutorials
 image: http://milafilm.com/wp-content/uploads/2014/02/solidangle.png
 meta: Here are a handful of helpful resources for artists looking to learn Arnold!
 There is a wide variety of topics ranging from beginner to expert/advanced.
 description: Here are a handful of helpful resources for artists looking to learn Arnold!
 There is a wide variety of topics ranging from beginner to expert/advanced.
-category: YouTube Resources
+category: Reference
 custom_css:
 - lity
 custom_js: